tiayyba/CYT180_Lab7_A/README.md

 In Lab 6, you installed Spark in Google Colab, created DataFrames, performed common transformations, ran basic Spark SQL, and computed a 7‑day moving average.
 That workflow focused on working with **one dataset at a time**.

-In real Big Data engineering, a common pattern is to **merge multiple datasets**, clean and standardize them, compute meaningful metrics, and **write the results** to efficient formats.
-This lab introduces three essential skills:
+In real Big Data engineering, a typical workflow involves **combining multiple datasets**, cleaning and standardizing them, computing meaningful metrics, and writing the results to efficient formats.
+These steps form the foundation of a simple ETL (Extract–Transform–Load) workflow.
+In this lab, you will practice three essential skills:

 1. Joining multiple DataFrames using the **DataFrame API** and **Spark SQL**
 2. Cleaning: handling missing values and duplicate rows